 During the Track Record Period, no dividend had been paid or declared by our Company.
-The dividends declared by our subsidiaries to their then shareholders, amounting to nil, HK\$5.0 million, HK\$50.0 and nil for the three years ended 31 March 2018 and the seven months ended 31 October 2018, respectively, were fully paid as at the Latest Practicable Date.
-On 23 November 2018, our subsidiaries declared interim dividends of HK\$72.5 million to their then shareholder and the payment of such dividends was made on 25 March 2019.
+The dividends declared by our subsidiaries to their then shareholders, amounting to nil, HK\$5.0 million, HK\$50.0 and nil for the three years ended 31 March 2018 and the three months ended 30 June 2018, respectively, were fully paid as at the Latest Practicable Date.
+On 23 November 2018, our subsidiaries have declared interim dividends of HK\$72.5 million to their then shareholder, which dividend payment is expected to be made prior to the [REDACTED].

-After [REDACTED], the declaration of dividends is subject to the discretion of our Board and the approval of our Shareholders and we currently do not have any pre-determined dividend payout ratio.
+After [REDACTED], the declaration of dividends is subject to the discretion of our Board and the approval of our Shareholders.
 Our Directors may recommend a payment of dividends in the future after taking into account our operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions, capital expenditure and future development requirements, shareholders' interests and other factors which they may deem relevant at such time.
 Any future declarations of dividends may or may not reflect our historical declarations of dividends and will be at the absolute discretion of our Directors.
-See "Financial information - Dividend" and "Risk factors - Risks relating to the [REDACTED] - Historical dividends may not be indicative of our future dividend policy and we may not be able to pay any dividends on our Shares" in this document for further details.
+See "Financial information - Dividend" and "Risk factors - Historical dividends may not be indicative of our future dividend policy and we may not be able to pay any dividends on our Shares" in this document for further details.